 - Are your facts correct and up-to-date?

 - Have you correctly followed an approved citation style, such as APA, MLA, or Chicago?

 - If your submission is a document, is it in a Microsoft Word document?

 - Is the filename of your submission the same as the title?

-- Are all of the images included in the submission saved as separate electronic files?
+- Are the images included in the submission saved as separate electronic files?

-- Do all of your images have a resolution of 350 dpi or higher?
+- Do your images have a resolution of 350 dpi or higher?

-- If your submission is a document that includes images, have you provided a legend?
+- If your submission is a document that includes images, have you provided a legend and proper citations?

 - If you use color images, are they in TIFF or PNG format?

 - If you use black-and-white images, are they in TIFF, PNG, or JPEG format?
 Please note that black-and-white JPEG images must have a resolution of 350 dpi or higher.